kkrit-tinna/fraud_detection/README.md

 ## Project Description
 * This project follows typical machine learning workflow including data cleaning, EDA, data preprocessing, feature engineering, model building, regression modeling, and model validation.
-* This project uses predctive modeling via logistics regression model and decision tree model, and compare their model accuracy using metrics such as confusion matrix and classification report.
-It also includes fine tuning logistic model via hyperparameter tuning and L2 regularization.
+* This project uses predctive modeling -- logistics regression model and decision tree model, and compare their model accuracy and success metrics such as confusion matrix and classification report.
+It also includes model optimization techniques such as emsemble(random forest) and L2 regularization.
 * This project leverages some popular data-analyic tools, including numpy, pandas, seaborn, and train models using sklearn package(including model selection, metrics, logistics regression, grid search and decision tree).
 * This project can serve as a beginner-friendly tutorial on supervised learning, particularly using logistics regression and decision tree, process is well-documented and annotated in the jupyter notebook.